Bottling Honey: How to Process Your Honey

 It is normal to see some bubbles inside a freshly bottled jar.
 They will come to the top in a day or two.

-Don’t be alarmed if you see some foam on top-in the bucket.
-It is only small pieces of wax – etc. Just skim it off.
+Don’t be alarmed if you see some foam on the top of honey in a bucket.
+It is only small pieces of beeswax – etc. Just skim it off.

 Using a Gated Bucket

-Let’s face it, most of us do not want to have to dip honey out of a 5 gallon bucket.
+Let’s face it, most of us do not want to have to dip honey out of a 5 gallon bucket-for home use.
 We enjoy having it in a more manageable size.

 Another technique I have often used is to pour up quart jars from the gated bucket.
 Then, I later pour some of those into smaller containers for gifts or to sell.

-Quart jars are easy to work with if they crystallize.
+Quart jars are easy to work with and you can decrystallize glass honey jars easily if needed.
 They are also not as heavy to move around as a full 5 gallon bucket.

 Don’t Forget to Label Your Jars